20 Powerful True Stories of Canadian Veterans to Read for Remembrance Day

 As a member of the WRCNS, I was trained as a switchboard operator, taking external calls and directing them to the proper naval offices.

 I served at several Navy Reserve Divisions.
-I first went to HMCS Star in Hamilton and then to HMCS Conestoga near Galt, Ont. (now part of Cambridge), for training.
+I first went to HMCS Star in Hamilton and then to HMCS Conestoga near Galt, Ontario (now part of Cambridge), for training.
 I was then sent to HMCS Peregrine in Halifax and after that to HMCS Discovery in Vancouver for a six-month stay.
 After that, I was granted leave, but soon enough was on the move again, this time to Montreal for a five-month deployment.
-I was then sent to Shelburne, N.S., and finally to HMCS Stadacona in Halifax.
+I was then sent to Shelburne, Nova Scotia, and finally to HMCS Stadacona in Halifax.

 Even though we were literally helping to keep the lines of communication open, we didn’t hear much about what was actually happening overseas because, as they said, “Loose lips sink ships.”